 Confusing miles and nautical miles

-A statute mile (used on roads) is 1,609.344 m.
-A nautical mile is 1,852 m, about 15% longer.
+A statute mile (used on roads) is 1,609.344 m exactly.
+A nautical mile is 1,852 m, so about 15% longer.
 Mixing these matters most in aviation and sailing, where speeds, fuel calculations, and navigation charts all use nautical miles and knots.

 Using 3.28 instead of 3.28084 for meters to feet